w3tecch/express-typescript-boilerplate/README.md

 ### Tests
 * Run the unit tests using `npm test`.
-* Run the black-box tests using `npm run test:black-box`.
+* Run the black-box tests using `npm run test:black-box` and don't forget to start your application and your [Auth0 Mock Server](https://github.com/hirsch88/auth0-mock-server).
 * There is also a vscode task for this called test.

 ### Running in dev mode